the French flag

 All the sciences are nothing other than human wisdom, which always remains one and identical with itself, however different the objects to which it applies may be, and which receives no more diversity from them than the light of the sun receives from the variety of things it illuminates.3.

-Man has chosen to limit himself to discovering truths through specialisation in particular disciplines, whereas, on the contrary, each truth discovered aids us in uncovering others, even in different fields.
+Man has chosen to confine himself to discovering truths through specialisation in particular disciplines — whereas each truth discovered in fact helps us uncover others, even in quite different fields.

 The aim of study should be this general end (universal wisdom), rather than any particular end.
-Utility or happiness are examples of particular ends at which some sciences wrongly aim.
-The sciences should not be pursued solely for the purpose of improving human existence.
+Utility or happiness are examples of particular ends that some sciences wrongly pursue.
+The sciences should not be pursued solely to improve human existence.

-So, what should we do?
-On the contrary, we must persuade ourselves that all the sciences are so closely linked together that it is much easier to learn them all together than to separate one from all the others
+What, then, should we do?
+On the contrary, we must persuade ourselves that all the sciences are so closely linked together that it is much easier to learn them all together than to separate one from all the others 6.

 The doubtful, the probable, and the uncertain must be avoided.
-This principle, which also appears in the Meditations on First Philosophy, is fundamental to Descartes' thought.
-If we introduce doubt into our reasoning by accepting merely probable arguments, then the hope of extending our knowledge is not so great as the risk of diminishing it
+This principle, which also appears in the Meditations on First Philosophy, is central to Descartes's thought.
+If we introduce doubt into our reasoning by accepting merely probable arguments, then the hope of extending our knowledge is not so great as the risk of diminishing it 9.

-On the contrary, we must seek what is certain, evident, and necessary; and by ascending from one certain proposition to another, we may discover indubitable truths.
+On the contrary, we must seek what is certain, evident, and necessary — and by ascending from one certain proposition to another, we may arrive at indubitable truths.

-Nevertheless, it seems that no idea commands consensus within the scientific community, nor can any idea be presented as an indubitable universal truth.
+And yet, it seems that no idea commands consensus within the scientific community, nor can any be presented as an indubitable universal truth.

-However, Descartes argues that there is one field in which such universal assent exists (at least in his time): it is arithmetic and geometry.
-These disciplines were to serve as a model: the mind should strive to attain human wisdom by adopting the same methods and the same demand for certainty as those found in mathematics.
+Descartes argues, however, that there is one field in which such universal assent exists — at least in his time: arithmetic and geometry.
+These disciplines were to serve as a model: the mind should strive to attain human wisdom by adopting the same methods and the same standards of certainty as those of mathematics.

 1 Les Règles pour la direction de l’esprit, le Livre de poche, Paris, 2002 p.75